notalfredo/Bank/README.md

 Feel free to use the code that I put here.
 If you are a student please do not use this code to cheat.
 If you use part of the code please give credit so that the professor knows.
-Please do not use the code presented here to any malicious internet (Have no clue how you would do it but please don't)
+Please do not use the code presented here to any malicious intent (Have no clue how you would do it but please don't)